Portugal Cultural Golden Visa: A Complete Guide for 2026

 Family inclusion benefits: The Golden Visa application allows you to include your spouse, dependent children, and parents over 65.

-Permanent residence and citizenship pathway: Investors who maintain the Golden Visa for five years become eligible to apply for permanent residency and Portuguese citizenship, provided they meet the minimum stay requirements and other conditions.
+Permanent residence and citizenship pathway: Investors who maintain the Golden Visa for five years become eligible to apply for permanent residency.
+After another five years, investors can apply for Portuguese citizenship, provided they meet the minimum stay requirements and other conditions.

 Portugal Cultural Production Golden Visa Investment Options